 Many years ago when I was in the amusement park industry, the then president of our association drawled this headline in his thick Georgia accent.
 And “any road” has stayed with me because it is perfectly true.

 Think about how you use navigation these days.
-You generally do not start with step 1, step 2, step 3… No, you start with your ultimate destination in mind and the navigation then helps you figure out how to get there depending on various parameters including traffic congestion, tolls, etc.
+You generally do not start with step 1, step 2, step 3… No. You start with your ultimate destination in mind and the navigation then helps you figure out how to get there depending on various parameters including traffic congestion, tolls, etc.

-We use this exact principle in helping our clients to figure out where they are going professionally up front, so that the career change process is not simply a search for an isolated job.
+We use this exact principle in helping our clients to figure out where they are going professionally.
+Upfront!
+So that the career change process is not simply a search for an isolated job.
 Instead, it lays out a road map for possibly more than one job—a career plan—that will take the client to the ultimate destination.

 As part of our Clarity Program© (the “targeting” component of our five-step career change process), we ask the client to spend some time articulating his or her Vision of that ultimate goal.
 This process is extremely interesting for those who truly engage with it.
 Let me tell you about one such experience.

-Let’s call him Leroy.
 He is a co-owner of a small specialty construction company in a hot market.
 He and his partners have ambitious plans to grow this business, so I asked him to elaborate his Vision as part of his Personal Strategic Plan.